How is an MRI used to detect brain tumors?

 Your healthcare team will explain all available options and potential side effects so you can make an informed decision about your treatment.

-Absolutely, getting a second opinion is not only OK but often recommended.
+Getting a second opinion is not only OK but often recommended.

-Brain tumors and their treatment plans can be complex, and seeking a second opinion can provide reassurance, or offer alternative treatment options.
+Brain tumors and their treatment plans can be complex, and seeking a second opinion can provide reassurance or offer alternative treatment options.

 Doctors are familiar with this practice and should support your decision to seek additional advice.